Tips and Tricks To Keeping Rodents Out Of Your Home

 Sealing

 Looking around the outside of your home for cracks or holes is imperative if you want to keep rodents at bay.
-Be sure to focus a lot of your energy looking around areas that have wires or cables that run from the outside of your home into the inside.
+Be sure to focus a lot of your energy on looking around areas that have wires or cables that run from the outside of your home into the inside.
 Even if a hole or crack is the size of a dime, that is plenty of room for a mouse to enter your home.
 If you do happen to find a hole, make sure to fill it with something that a rodent cannot chew through.
 Steel wool or copper mesh are likely going to be your best options.

 Foundations